 What to Expect on Possession Day

 Typically, possession occurs – and the buyer will get the keys – around noon on possession day.
-If the buyer included a pre-possession inspection as a term in their Offer to Purchase, your real estate professional will arrange that with the buyer’s real estate professional.
+If the buyer included a pre-possession inspection as a term in their Offer to Purchase, your real estate licensee will arrange that with the buyer’s real estate licensee.

 Attached goods and any inclusions should still be in place, and appliances should be in the same working order as when the buyer made their offer.